airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 # Building New Connectors

-Airbyte supports 2 types of connectors: Sources and Destinations.
+Airbyte supports two types of connectors: Sources and Destinations.
 A connector takes the form of a Docker image which follows the [Airbyte specification](../../architecture/airbyte-specification.md).

 To build a new connector in Java or Python, we provide templates so you don't need to start everything from scratch.